 - A smooth and fast swing

 - Control gets reduced while playing fast

 The Senston N80 badminton racket features a slim shaft as well as the frame.
 This augments the aerodynamics for delivering high-speed performance with strong toughness and medium flex.
 This racket weighs just 80 grams and helps in delivering quick returns.
 The head offers a large hitting surface and features a large sweet spot.

 Senston N80 badminton racket has been made form micro carbon fiber which imparts strength and stability to the racket.
 This also enhances performance.
 High performance is delivered with this device and it comes in nine color choices.
 This badminton racket has 22-23 lbs. of stringing.
 The racket comes with a bag which ensures that it is protected from any scratches.

 - Lightweight because of use of epoxy resin and strong plastic

 - Affordable when compared to other models offering the same features

 - The grip isn’t perfect.
 It is too slim to play in a comfortable manner

 - The plastic cover tears easily away from the grip.

 The ArcSaber 11 is an improvised version of ArcSaber 10 in several aspects.
 The features make it ideal for both beginners as well as intermediate players.
 This racket comes with an improved repulsion and is also easier to use.
 This model is superior in terms of ease of usage and also offers more control.
 It offers plenty of comfort to your forearms and arms so that you do not get tired easily.
 The strongest features of this racket are attack and defense.
-It offers mode speed and power and it is great in the frontcourt.
+It offers more speed and power and it is great in the frontcourt.
 This racket is an excellent choice for midcourt as it promises superior control.
-This racket delivers high degree of power.
+This racket delivers a high degree of power.